Chart Color Schemes

 Health performance in Higgins is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Higgins faces significant health challenges with common health conditions somewhat prevalent across the board, particularly among older age cohorts.
-Approximately 55% of Higgins' total population (~1796 people) have private health cover, compared to 57.1% in the Australian Capital Territory.
+Higgins faces significant health challenges, with common health conditions somewhat prevalent across all age groups but slightly more so among older cohorts.
+Approximately 55% (~1,796 people) of the total population has private health cover, compared to 57.7% in the Australian Capital Territory.

 The most common medical conditions are asthma and mental health issues, affecting 9.5% and 9.4% of residents respectively.
-About 65.2% of residents declare themselves completely clear of medical ailments, compared to 68.1% across the Australian Capital Territory.
-Higgins has a higher proportion of seniors aged 65 and over at 18.1%, with 593 people in this age group, compared to 15.3% in the Australian Capital Territory.
-Health outcomes among seniors require more attention than those of the broader population.
+65.2% of residents declare themselves completely clear of medical ailments, compared to 68.1% in the Australian Capital Territory.
+As of December 31, 2020, 18.1% (593 people) of residents are aged 65 and over, higher than the 15.3% in the Australian Capital Territory.
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health